s3n0/e2plugins/ChocholousekPicons/README.md

    >- In the new version of the plugin you can choose the method of updating the picons:
    >
    >    - Copy all picons: Delete all current picons as first
-   >    - Copy all picons: Incremental update (copy only new picons or changed picons)
+   >    - Copy all picons: Incremental update (copy only new picons or picons with different file size)
-   >    - Sync with TV channel lists (userbouquets)
+   >    - Sync with TV channel lists (/etc/enigma2/userbouquets.\*.tv)
-   >    - Sync with TV+RADIO channel lists (userbouquets)
+   >    - Sync with TV+RADIO channel lists (/etc/enigma2/userbouquets.\*.radio)

    >- If the archiver is not found on the system, it will be attempted to install it in two steps:
    >